textpattern/textpattern.github.io/administration/plugins-panel.md

 ### Activating a plugin

 When you first install a plugin, it's in a non-utilizable state until you activate it.
-To activate a plugin, click the "No" link in the **Active** column.
-The link will turn to "Yes" and the plugin is ready to use.
-To deactivate a plugin, which you might do temporarily when troubleshooting errors in your code that could be related to plugins in some way, click the "Yes" link to toggle it off again.
+To activate a plugin, select the 'No' link in the **Active** column.
+The link will turn to 'Yes' and the plugin is ready to use.
+To deactivate a plugin, which you might do temporarily when troubleshooting errors in your code that could be related to plugins in some way, select the 'Yes' link to toggle it off again.

 ### Editing a plugin

 Once a plugin is installed, you can make changes to its code.
 You might do this if you have a special functional need from the plugin, or you find a small bug that the plugin author doesn't have the time to fix right away.
-To access the PHP code, click the plugin's name in the **Plugin** column of the table.
+To access the PHP code, select the plugin's name in the **Plugin** column of the table.
 This opens the code in "edit" mode.[^3] If you edit the plugin and save it, you'll see a <span class="warning">Yes</span> entry for the plugin in the **Modified**